-If, at any point in the process, there is concern that a young person has been harmed or is at risk of harm a referral will be made to Children's Social Care and/or the Police via the MASH immediately.
+If, at any point in the process, there is concern that a young person has been harmed or is at risk of harm a referral will be made to Children's Social Care and/or the Police via the Integrated Front Door immediately.

-The Police will always be informed when there is reason to believe that indecent images involve sexual acts and any child in the imagery is under 13 years of age.
+The Police will always be informed when there is reason to believe that indecent images involve sexual acts and/or any child in the imagery is under 13 years of age.

-The DSL will make a judgement about whether a reported YPSI incident is experimental as in section 11 above or aggravated.
+The DSL will make a judgement about whether a reported YPSI incident is 'experimental' as in section 12 above or 'aggravated'.

 Aggravated incidents involve criminal or abusive elements beyond the creation, sending or possession of sexual images created by young people.
-These include possible adult involvement or criminal or abusive behaviour by young people such as sexual abuse, extortion, threats, malicious conduct arising from personal conflicts, or creation or sending or showing of images without the knowledge or against the will of a young person who is pictured.
+These include possible adult involvement; criminal or abusive behaviour by young people such as sexual abuse, extortion or threats; malicious conduct arising from personal conflicts; coercion; an imbalance of power, e.g. an older student pressurising a younger or vulnerable student to create and share an indecent image; or creation or sending or showing of images without the knowledge or against the will of a young person who is pictured.

-Aggravated incidents of sexting will usually be referred to Warwickshire's Multi-Agency Safeguarding Hub (MASH) for advice about whether or not a response by the Police and/or Children's Social Care is required.
+Aggravated incidents of sexting will usually be referred to Warwickshire's Integrated Front Door for advice about whether or not a response by the Police and/or Children's Social Care is required.
 This will facilitate consideration of whether:

-- there are any offences that warrant a Police investigation - child protection procedures need to be invoked - parents/carers require support in order to safeguard their children - a multi-agency sexual exploitation (MASE) meeting is required - any of the perpetrators and/or victims require additional support.
-This may require the initiation of a CAF and the offer of early help services
+- there are any offences that warrant a Police investigation - child protection procedures need to be invoked - parents/carers require support in order to safeguard their children - a Multi-Agency Child Exploitation (MACE) meeting is required - any of the perpetrator(s)s and/or victims require additional support.
+This may require the initiation of an Early Help Pathway to change